syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 # Exporting

-SfDataGrid provides support for exporting the data to excel and PDF with several customization options like custom appearance, excluding specific columns, excluding headers, setting custom row height, setting custom column width, etc. It also provides support for `Grouping`, `Filtering` and `Sorting` when exporting.
+SfDataGrid provides support for exporting the data to excel with several customization options like custom appearance, excluding specific columns, excluding headers, setting custom row height, setting custom column width, etc. It also provides support for `Grouping`, `Filtering` and `Sorting` when exporting.

 In order to use export to excel and export to PDF functionalities of SfDataGrid, add the required assembly references to your application as discussed in the [Assembly deployment](/xamarin-ios/sfdatagrid/getting-started#assembly-deployment) section.